Plotting

 Important

-If not provided, the limits for the k0l_lim, k1l_lim will be auto-determined, which might not be the perfect choice for you plot.
+If not provided, the limits for the k0l_lim, k1l_lim will be auto-determined, which might not be the perfect choice for the plot.
 When providing these limits (also for k2l_lim), make sure to provide symmetric values around 0 (so [-x, x]) otherwise the element patches will show up vertically displaced from the axis’ center line.

 Warning